Venom8080/SentinelVision/README.md

 ## 📌 Project Summary

-**SentinelVision Defense System** is an AI-based security project where a laptop webcam performs real-time face detection.
+**SentinelVision Defense System** is an security project where a laptop webcam performs real-time face detection.
 For authorized faces, the UI displays a welcome message.
 For unauthorized faces, the system tracks the face using servo motors and aims a laser pointer at it, while displaying a warning message on the UI.

 ## 🔧 Troubleshooting